d-oliveros/nest/README.md

 };
 ```

-Then, you can start the route by doing `someRoute.start(queryParameter)`.
-This will return an Agent instance.
+You can place this new route on the `/routes` folder, and test the route by running `make test`.

+You can start some initial routes from a script file by doing `someRoute.start(queryParameter)`.
+You can place those on `/scripts` for now.

 The most basic and direct example is found on `scripts/imdb.js`.
 You can also do a script to create a bunch of operations, and let the engine scrape it all (See `scripts/github.js`).

-### Adding your own environment (database)
+## Adding your own environment (database)

 Copy config/environments/default.js to /config/environments/local.js, /config/environments/production.js, /config/environments/test.js etc, and set up the database host and credentials.